How Do You Throw a Dog Party?

 “Instruct all guests to bring their dogs on a leash,” she says, adding that adults should also always be in charge of holding the leash.
-“I’ve been to some parties where the owner was having such a good time that he left the dog in the care of his kid.
-Adults really need to stay with their pets.”
+“I’ve been to parties where the owner was having such a good time that he left the dog in the care of his kid.
+Adults need to stay with their pets.”

 Make a Pit Stop Before the Dog Party

 Be sure to make a bathroom stop before the event.
 For obvious reasons, it avoids embarrassing “party pooper” problems that might occur later.

 If your dog has a hard time relating to unfamiliar dogs and people, it probably wouldn’t be happy at the party anyway.

 Prep For the Dog Party in Advance

 Carry your theme throughout all your party elements.
 For example, at a St. Patrick’s Day party, the guests received green hats, corned beef treats, and enjoyed Irish music, played softly enough for sensitive canine ears.
 For tips on a Christmas themed party, see below.

 Keep Guests Occupied

 One of the easiest and least expensive solutions is to use your party’s greatest resource: its canine attendants.
 Consider holding contests, such as “largest tail,” “best trick,” or “floppiest ears,” with prizes or paper awards going to the winners.